-To identify manuscript collections held by Special Collections and University Archives, consult the Library Catalog.
-To look for manuscripts only, use the catalog's "Advanced" screen to enter relevant search terms and limit the results by selecting "Manuscript" from the options listed in the format column.
+To identify manuscript collections held by Special Collections and University Archives, consult QuickSearch.
+To look for manuscripts only, use QuickSearch's "Advanced" screen to enter relevant search terms and limit the results by selecting "Archival Material" from the "Resource Type" options listed in the format column.

 Online catalog descriptions are supplemented by card files available in the New Jersey Room, such as an index to correspondents represented in selected collections, and by subject and genre guides detailed below.
 In addition, a printed 1964 repository guide that describes manuscripts is available; its entries include descriptions of some accessions that are too small to constitute separate collections.

 When conducting broader searches, for manuscripts that might be at Rutgers or that might be at other repositories, consult one of the following: WorldCat (on the "Advanced Search" screen, limit results by format to "Archival material"); the related portal ArchiveGrid; or the alternative search and display mode, for the same data, that is available through the National Union Catalog of Manuscript Collections portal.

 A number of subject and genre guides to the manuscript collections have been prepared over the years.
 Entries in the guides usually pertain to original personal and family papers or organizational records; however, descriptions of transcripts, reproductions and compilations are also included.

 Essay highlighting about two dozen collections with New Jersey connections; includes materials held in the Rutgers University Archives.